Child Health & Social Determinants

 CFHI Local Coordinators

-All three coordinators listed below will assist in organizing housing, airport pick up, orientation, weekly meetings and other logistics for all participants.
+Local Coordinators will assist in organizing housing, airport pick-up, orientation, weekly meetings and other logistics for all participants.

 What Alumni Say